 A group discussion is basically a communicative setting that allows participants to share their views, ideas and opinions with other participants.
 GD (group discussion) is one of the most popular ways based on which a candidate is evaluated for getting admission in b-schools or selection for placement interviews.

-- Language medium: English and Hindi
+- Language medium: English

 - Time allotted - 20 minutes.

 - Your behaviour

 - Body language